Kurento/bugtracker/README.md

 * Is it working on a different browser

-* If you are using TURN/STUN, make sure it is working using this page
+* If you are using TURN/STUN, make sure it is working using this [STUN/TURN testing] page

 * Is there a tutorial that does exactly what you are trying to do?
 Check out the code from github, run it in your machine and see what happens.
 Those